Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri Performance Insights

-- The Missouri Tigers average 79.4 points per game (22nd in college basketball) while giving up 74.3 per contest (298th in college basketball).
-They have a +173 scoring differential overall and outscore opponents by 5.1 points per game.
+- The Missouri Tigers are outscoring opponents by 5.1 points per game with a +173 scoring differential overall.
+They put up 79.4 points per game (22nd in college basketball) and allow 74.3 per contest (298th in college basketball).

-- Missouri grabs 27.6 rebounds per game (355th in college basketball) while allowing 34.1 per contest to its opponents.
-It is outrebounded by 6.5 boards per game.
+- Missouri loses the rebound battle by 6.5 boards on average. it records 27.6 rebounds per game, which ranks 355th in college basketball, while its opponents grab 34.1 per contest.

 - The Missouri Tigers rank 28th in college basketball by averaging 100.2 points per 100 possessions on offense, and defensively are 250th in college basketball, allowing 93.8 points per 100 possessions.